tejasreeseelam/boilerplate-example/README.md

 ## Head Element
 A container for metadata such as title, links and other information that describes the page but does not actually appear on the page

+## Meta Element
+An HTML element that holds the metadata about HTML document